nathancarllopez/hyperbolic-paint-2/README.md

 Welcome to Hyperbolic Paint!

 To do for resume:
-- Do a mobile check (solve and find issues below)
-  - Check if coordinates are visible underneath finger while dragging
-- Style (for selected shapes) at bottom left corner
-- Figure out orientation changes
-  - Make toolbar vertical if in portrait mode
-  - Make toolbar dropdowns drop to the side if in portrait mode
-  - Resize axes when a change occurs
+- Mobile checks
+  - Can everything be clicked as intended?
-- Finish wiring up the number inputs in Settings.jsx
+  - How's the sizing?

 To do short term:
 - Zooming in and out
 - Sync the animation speed of the animation shape with that of the rest of the drawn shapes
+- Make animations keep going while I drag the animation shape
+- Make animations shape unselectable (or at least make them not pop up the edit styles control panel)
 - Make it so the animation speed slider displays units like "rotations per second" or "translation distances per second"
-- Make fades in suggestion modal cleaner (the confirmation screen flashes to the form screen when the modal closes, for example)
+- Make fades cleaner
+  - suggestion modal
+  - toolbar
 - Make dimensions of style dropdown a reasonable size
-- Make constants configurable in the settings tab (e.g., toast message durations)
 - Have x-axis tick labels be visible on mobile landscape

 To do long term: